Why do you use Joomla to build websites?

 How do I get good reviews of my business?

-Good reviews aren't necessary for good rankings.
-However, they are an endorsement by independent 3rd parties of your brand and show the quality of your products, and that is good!
+Good reviews are an endorsement by independent 3rd parties of your brand and show the quality of your products, and that is good!
 Yelp and Google Places are 2 great places to generate positive reviews, so make sure you have an active presence on these sites.

 However, don't neglect asking customers to review you on your own site.
 This is also really important, and we're surprised just how many sites don't do this.
 And most importantly, don't neglect asking customers to review you, period!
 Most won't do it on their own without a little nudging from you.